CDMcGwire/Various-RPG-Homebrews/README.md

-# player-handouts
+# RPG Homebrews

-A collection of handouts for one-shot table-top RPG adventures.
+A collection of rulesets, narrative setups, and player handouts for short table-top RPG adventures.